Why doesn't Amazon CloudFront cache files in the amount of time I specified?

 - If you set the Default, Minimum, and Maximum TTL to 0 seconds, then CloudFront always verifies that it has the most recent content from the origin.

-Important: If you update an origin asset with a caching header, CloudFront reflects the change only after CloudFront makes a new request to your origin.
-CloudFront makes a new request to your origin when the cached asset expires in the edge locations, and your distribution receives a new request for the asset.
-If you need CloudFront to reflect the update before the cached asset is set to expire, you can invalidate the cache.
+Important: If you update an origin asset with a caching header, then CloudFront reflects the change only after CloudFront makes a new request to your origin.
+CloudFront makes a new request to your origin when the cached asset expires in the edge locations.
+Then, your distribution receives a new request for the asset.
+To force CloudFront to reflect the update before the cached asset is set to expire, invalidate the cache.